lambdaclass/finance_playground/emergence_of_cooperation/README.md

 ## Cooperation protocol
 <br />
 The baseline model consists of $N$ non-cooperating entities $x_i$.
-This system is compared to one where a  mutation is introduced that hard wires cooperation into the entities.
+This system is compared to one where a  mutation is introduced that hardwires cooperation into the entities.
 The _cooperators_, hence referred to as $y_i$, pool resources and then share them equally.

 The growth phase is the same for all entities in both systems (cooperators and non-cooperators)